 If you have decided to live with less, you may have also wondered about minimalism.
-Reading about modern day minimalists like Everett Bogue or Joshua Becker, may have you confused about what minimalism really is.
-How could each of these people be minimalists, when their lives are so different?
+Reading about modern day minimalists and people living simpler lives may have you confused about what minimalism really is.
+How can all of these people be minimalists, when their lives are so different?

-How can they both be living the same lifestyle?
+How can they all be living the same lifestyle?

 Why does the definition change over time?